-Competition, meaning how competitive your industry related phrases are, will be a huge factor in determining how long it will take to rank.
-It will also give you a good idea as to how much you can expect to pay for SEO.
+Competition, meaning how competitive your industry-related phrases are, will be a huge factor in determining how long it will take to rank.
+It will also give you a good idea of how much you can expect to pay for SEO.

 If there are hundreds of contractors in your area, and you’re competing with all of them for the same phrase like “plumber near me” or “HVAC near me” then it’s going to be very hard to rank on the first page.
 So if the terrain is rugged, it’ll either take more resources (money) to get through or more time.

-You can ask your SEO expert what your competition is like, or type in Google phrases related to industry like repair and service terms to get an idea as to who is already ranking.
-You probably will find that the people advertising on TV, radio and billboards are often going to be the ones spending money on online marketing, although this doesn’t always mean they know how to utilize the digital space to its full potential!
+You can ask your SEO expert what your competition is like or type in Google phrases related to the industry like repair and service terms to get an idea as to who is already ranking.
+You probably will find that the people advertising on TV, radio, and billboards are often going to be the ones spending money on online marketing, although this doesn’t always mean they know how to utilize the digital space to its full potential!

 When Will I Get More Phone Calls?

 This is a very tricky question to answer.
 So please, take this with a grain of salt.